Experiments with CodeMirror

 And this is the final result, you can try to enter the review mode, accept or reject changes and see how the diff view is toggled accordingly.

 The final result, try to enter the review mode by replacing “2” with “two” and “4” with “four”, then accept or reject the changes and see how the diff view is toggled accordingly.
+(You can tell teh diff view is being toggled correctly by the slight change in the gutter on the left)

 If you want to see the full code for this example, you can check the appendix where I put a self-contained version of this review mode extension that you can copy-paste into your project and modify as needed.